DrewAPeterson7671/mario/README.md

 ## Known Bugs

-_Given the 8 hour time constraint, there priority was to focus on functionality and testing over styling.
-As a result the styling is minimal._

 _One known bug for testing was in dealing with creation of an admin profile, I wasn't able to find how to reliably test with the checkbox for admin.
 I did pass the code review despite missing detail._

 ## Support and contact details